yrodriguez83/optimized-etl-fetch/README.md

 - `docker-compose.yml`: Docker Compose configuration file to set up the local development environment.
 - `requirements.txt`: File containing the required Python packages for the project.

-## :runner:Running the ETL Pipeline:
+## :runner: Running the ETL Pipeline:

 To run the ETL pipeline, execute the following command from the root of the project directory:
 ```